Shaping the National TB Action Plan

 Changing what counts as knowledge in academia

 I founded the anti-racist health inequalities journal, Stolen Tools.
-The journal is dedicated to centring the voices of racialised minorities within health inequalities research.
-Stolen Tools challenges what counts as knowledge in academia, accepting empirical work, fables, poems, art, experiential pieces, campaigning articles, reviews and more.
-People apply saying who they are, what they want to say and why they are the person to say it.
-They are then paired with mentors to develop their ideas.
-We aim to resist the exploitation of academic publishing and everyone in our process is paid.
+The journal was dedicated to centring the voices of racialised minorities within health inequalities research.
+It accepted empirical work, poems, art, campaigning articles, reviews and more.
+People apply saying who they are, what they want to say and were then paired with mentors to develop their ideas.
+We countered the exploitation of academic publishing.

 I am currently co-editing a Lancet series on human trafficking and health, where coordinate meaningful engagement.
 Through a Freedom Fund grant, we working with people with lived experience as co-writers, editors, advisors and more.